Database Manager Salary

 Popular Skills for Database Manager

-Database Managers seem to require a rather large skill set.
-Most notably, facility with Oracle, Microsoft SQL Server, and PL/SQL are correlated to pay that is significantly above average, leading to increases of 112 percent, 63 percent, and 42 percent, respectively.
-At the other end of the pay range are skills like Windows Operating System General Use, Microsoft Office, and HTML.
+Database Managers report using a large range of skills on the job.
+Most notably, facility with Oracle, Microsoft SQL Server, and PL/SQL are correlated to pay that is significantly above average, leading to increases of 92 percent, 46 percent, and 35 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Windows Operating System General Use, Raiser's Edge Fundraising Software, and Microsoft Office.
 The majority of those who know Database Management & Reporting also know Microsoft Office and SQL.

 Pay by Experience Level for Database Manager